 Project Drawdown’s method starts by estimating how much water is actually used globally by municipalities.
 This was done in two ways.
 An exponential curve of water use per year was developed from 20 previous estimates of global water distribution for specific years dating from 1900 to 2025 (Hejazi et al, 2013).
 This estimate was combined with empirical data reported by hundreds of water utilities in the International Benchmark Network Database (IB-NET, n.d.) to arrive at estimates for per-capita water production for all regions in the world.
 Combined with water supply statistics from the World Health Organization and United Nations Children's Fund (WHO/UNICEF, 2015) to arrive at Urban and Rural shares, the total addressable market for each region was obtained.
 Relying on both recently reported data and theoretical estimates over several years and studies strengthened the final estimate used: 438 billion cubic meters of water treated and supplied in 2014.

-Impacts of increased adoption of water distribution from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of water distribution from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.

 - Scenario 1: The adoption of pressure management and active leak control is assumed to rise linearly to 38 percent of the global water distribution network.